owlOur Mission

 Conservation Comparison

-Comparison of Conserving Farmland and Woodland or Other Open Spaces by Private Interests, Private Land Trusts and Public Entities
+Private Interests, Private Land Trusts and Public Entities

-!
 Private Interests

-All rights held by owner
+All rights are held by the property or land owner

 Private Land Trusts